mca-ajce2019/SDLAB2019/README.md

 # SDLAB2019

-Lab assignments for SD lab
+Dear Students,
+Use this repository for your SD lab experiments and get enough confidence on version control system.
+Wish you all a fundastic lab sessions.